 School of Education

-Virginia Tech’s School of Education is a global catalyst for individual and social transformation through education, applied research, and advocacy.
-With programs for prospective teachers, educational leaders, school counselors and mental health clinicians, future faculty, and higher education administrators and student affairs professionals, can find your own pathway to contribute to the greater good.
+The Virginia Tech School of Education is a global catalyst for individual and social transformation through education, applied research, and advocacy.
+We take pride in challenging the status quo, and developing best practices in education, through our commitment to diversity, equity, and social justice.
+With world class programs for prospective teachers, educational leaders, mental health counselors, and leaders in higher education, there are many paths to a rewarding career serving our communities and the greater good.

 ~ $ 18 million